kdhallu/made-it-in-germany/Parenting/Introduction.md

   - Upload the birth certificate online and receive the insurance card in a few days.

 ## Elterngeld (Minimum 45 days):
+Total of 300 euro a month for max 1 year
 - **Requirements:**
   - Online form signed by both parents.
   - Passport/Blue card copies (kids' blue card may not be necessary).